rwieruch/blog_robinwieruch_content/blog/git-team-workflow/index.md

 <Divider />

 I would be curious about other git workflows, if there exist any, so let me know about them in the comments.
-If you have any git best practices or gotchas you want to add, then let us know abou them.
+If you have any git best practices or gotchas you want to add, then let us know about them.
 After all, I hope this walkthrough helps you to establish a git workflow for your team working with git.
 In the long run, it will make you and your team more productive by aligning you on a common sense process.

 <ReadMore label="The minimal Node.js with Babel Setup" link="/minimal-node-js-babel-setup" />